 Scientists have shown that chess helps keep Alzheimer’s disease at bay, which is directly related to the loss of memory.
 The best part is that this benefit is not only limited to chess.
 Improved memory can be noticed in other areas of life such as academic performance, business, responsibilities, commitments, etc.

-Being able to view the big picture.
-Remember you can see all the pieces on the board in a game of chess, your opponent’s and yours.
-If you know what moves your opponent is going to play, several moves ahead, wouldn’t that be a great skill to use in real-life situations?
+Chess promotes neurological development.
+In short, it helps players develop foresight to view the big picture.
+It creates a greater range of thought.
+Remember, you can see all the pieces on the board in a game of chess, including your opponent’s and your own.
+If you know what moves your opponent is going to play, several moves ahead, wouldn’t that be a great skill to use in real-life?
+Strategic foresight is the result.